UNIVERSE-HPC/course-material/high_performance_computing/parallel_computers/04_practical.md

 ```

 Which when running on an ARCHER2 login node will likely make use of 256 threads.
+If on your own machine, this is probably more like 4, 8 or perhaps 16 threads.

 ::::challenge{id=parallel_comp_pr.1 title="How many threads?"}
 We can change the number of threads used by an OpenMP program by setting the `OMP_NUM_THREADS` environment variable.